E-boi/powercord-installer/README.md

 # powercord-installer
 A installer for powercord.
 Works on both windows and linux.

+This installer is unofficial.
+If you have a question or a problem dm me (ugly-patootie#0611) or create a issue. dms are open if you are the powercord server otherwise I might not answer.

 **For linux users run the executable in the terminal**